Verified CPA contact data

 When should I not buy this list?

-If you only sell into Big 4 and the next 20 firms, you do not need a list this size.
-Your TAM is small enough to map by hand and a CRM enrichment tool will do the job.
-The list is built for teams selling into the long tail of regional, mid-market, and local firms that enterprise databases never had.
+If your ICP is limited to Big 4 and the top 20 regional firms, you do not need a list this size.
+Your TAM is small enough to map by hand.
+This list is built for teams selling into the long tail of mid-market and local firms — the tiers that enterprise databases never had.

 How is this different from ZoomInfo or a list broker?